totomeisters/hireme-app-for-mobile/README.md

 ## Credits
 Big thanks to OpenAI ChatGPT 3.5, Google Gemini, and Microsoft Copilot for helping me code, that really shaved a lot of time.
 Also to my vape, never left my side all throughout the journey.

+## Notes
+Because all of the libraries used are either open source or demos, some functions are limited.
+One of those is the "Forgot Password" function.
+I am using PHPMailer along with MailTrap, an email delivery platform that is easier to work with.
+The issue is that my account on MailTrap is only for demos, thus, the "Forgot Password" function only works on the email that I used for their platform (hiremeapp0@gmail.com).

 ## License
 ```
 MIT License